vpavlenko/web-2020/README.md

 Looks like CRA doesn't have ES2016 support, let alone ES2020.
 What exactly are we missing: https://github.com/tc39/proposals/blob/master/finished-proposals.md It might make sense to enable it using customize-cra: https://2muchcoffee.com/blog/es7-decorators-how-to-use-the-decorator-syntax-in-react/

+Looks like Pyright (Microsoft) and Pyre (Facebook) are both maintained tools that do Mypy-like type checking, but faster.

 Have a look at:
 - Tons of learning resources: https://github.com/dzharii/awesome-typescript
 - https://github.com/typescript-cheatsheets/react-typescript-cheatsheet